dauwhe/wpub-explainer/README.md

 ## The User Experience

-Reading something that takes a day or a week rather than a few minutes influences what sort of user experience works for publications.
-There is a formal [use cases and requirements document](https://w3c.github.io/dpub-pwp-ucr/).
+Reading something that takes a day or a week rather than a few minutes influences what sort of user experience works for the reader.
+We have a formal [use cases and requirements document](https://w3c.github.io/dpub-pwp-ucr/) in addition to lots of actual experience from ebook reading systems.
+Browsers have implemented "reading modes" to address some of these requirements.

-#### Navigation
+#### Navigating

-- Moving through the default reading order

-- Access to the table(s) of contents
+- Easily move through the entire publication in order.
+In most ebook reading systems, a single gesture moves between pages and between sections.

+- The table(s) of contents should always be available.
+It should be possible to quickly navigate anywhere in the publication.

+- Retaining state.
+If I leave a publication while reading, I should be able to easily return to where I left off.
+Extra credit for implementing this across devices.

+- I may have hundreds or thousands of publications.
+How can they be organized so I can find them?

 #### Personalization